Hypnosurgery

 Hypnosurgery is surgery where the patient is sedated using hypnotherapy rather than traditional anaesthetics.
 It is claimed that hypnosis for anaesthesia has been used since the 1840s where it was pioneered by the surgeon James Braid.
 There are occasional media reports of surgery being conducted under hypnosis, but since these are not carried out under controlled conditions, nothing can be concluded from them.
+In 2013 in the University of Padova, Italy, Hypnosis was used as sole anaesthesia for a skin tumour removal in a patient with multiple chemical sensitivity who couldn't use chemical drugs.

 There is insufficient evidence to support the efficacy of hypnosis in managing pain in other contexts, such as childbirth or post-operative pain.

 History

 Mesmerism, also called animal magnetism, is the term given by Franz Mesmer for what he believed to be an invisible natural force in animals.
 He also believed that it could have physical effects such as healing.

 James Braid who is credited for pioneering hypnosurgery, first observed mesmerism while he was attending a public performance on magnetism by Charles Lafontaine.
 After attending two more shows he came to the conclusion that although there were observable physical effects, it was not caused by any magnetic interference.
 Braid then used self-experiment to prove his idea that mesmerism was achieved by vision and concentration of the subject.
-Braid therefore claimed that the phenomena demonstrated by Lafontaine had nothing to do with magnetism.
-James Braid then adopted the term “hypnotism” to prevent his work from being confounded with mesmerism.

 It is claimed that hypnosis has been used in surgery for pain management, to control spasms in the alimentary canal, during rehabilitation, and as anaesthesia during an operation.

 The first alleged case of hypnosis as an anesthetic in surgery was when Jules Germain Cloquet (1790–1883), a French surgeon, operated on a woman's breast while she was purportedly under the influence of hypnosis.
 The operation was for the removal of a tumor.
 Over the course of his career, he claimed to have performed several successful surgeries using hypnosis as the only form of anesthesia.

 While stationed at the River Valley Road prisoner of war hospital in Singapore in 1945, with the supplies of chemical anesthetics severely restricted by the Japanese, Michael Woodruff and a medical/dental colleague from the Royal Netherlands Forces used hypnotism as the sole means of anesthesia for a wide range of dental and surgical procedures.

 Preparing the patient for hypnosurgery

-At the present time, preparing a patient for hypnosurgery would include having several 50–60 minutes’ sessions of hypnotherapy done by a hypnotherapist.
+At the present time, preparing a patient for hypnosurgery would include having several 50–60 minutes' sessions of hypnotherapy done by a hypnotherapist.
 Each individual session focuses on controlling the pain and relaxing the mind.
 The number of hypnotherapy sessions varies according to the patient and their susceptibility to hypnosis.
 Generally, the patient would be ready for hypnosurgery after 6 weeks of training.